How to Fix Xbox One Stuck in 640×480 Resolution

 Xbox One Starting Animation

-4. Once the next startup is complete, go to Display & Sound > Video Output and see if you are now able to adjust the resolution of your console.
+4. After startup, go to Display & Sound > Video Output to adjust the resolution if needed.

-1. Make sure the Xbox One Console is fully turned on.
+1. Ensure the Xbox One console is on.

-2. On your Xbox One controller, press the Xbox One button to open up the guide menu.
-Next, make your way to System > Settings > System > Console Info.
+2. On your Xbox controller, press the Xbox button to open the guide.
+Navigate to System > Settings > System > Console Info.

-3. After you manage to get to the correct menu, select the Reset console option from the Console Info menu.
+3. Select Reset console from the Console Info menu.

 Performing a soft factory reset

-4. From the next Reset console menu, choose Reset and keep my games & apps from the available options.
+4. Choose Reset and keep my games & apps.

 Soft Resetting Xbox One

-5. Wait until the process is complete, then restart your console if it doesn’t do so automatically.
-Once your console boots back up, attempt to change the resolution again by going to Display & Sound > Video Output and see if the issue is resolved.
+5. Once complete, restart your console if it doesn’t automatically.
+After rebooting, check Display & Sound > Video Output to see if the resolution issue is resolved.

 Faulty HDMI cable